 Through our discussions, activities, and cultural events, we have found that the language barrier doesn't have to be the obstacle it sometimes appears to be; instead, we are overcoming those barriers and fostering a sense of unity for all members of our community.
 We invite you to learn more about our projects and share your projects as well during this important time of reflection for our country.

-Lesson plan collections
+Lesson plan collections and ideas

 - 9/11 Lesson Plans (9/11 Memorial and Museum)